-While most companies will offer you licensure and travel reimbursements without giving you any trouble, there are others that try to put up a fight.
+While most companies will offer you licensure and travel reimbursements without giving you any trouble, others try to put up a fight.
 If you find yourself in squabbles with a recruiter over reimbursing you for travel, licenses, or certifications hang up the phone and go elsewhere.
 This isn’t something that you should be fighting over.

 As far as licensure reimbursement, make sure to keep all of your receipts until you are reimbursed.
 A company can’t reimburse you without them, which is understandable.
 Also, don’t expect to get reimbursed right away.
 I applied for my MA license and didn’t get a job there until two years later.
 I wasn’t able to be reimbursed for two years, but I made sure to hold on to my receipts and was reimbursed once I signed my contract!

-For travel reimbursements companies will offer you a set amount of money, no matter how much you spend traveling there.
-Legally they have to go by number of miles, etc… so your travel pay will often times be an amount that isn’t negotiable.
+For travel reimbursements, companies will offer you a set amount of money, no matter how much you spend traveling there.
+Legally they have to go by the number of miles, etc… so your travel pay will oftentimes be an amount that isn’t negotiable.
 And while you can negotiate, usually the cost is split in two.
 For example, if my company offers me $600 in travel reimbursement… I will get $300 on my first check, and $300 on my last check.
 Make sure to ask about this upfront and put it in your contract if necessary.
 I once had a recruiter try to withhold my guaranteed (as advertised on the website) $500 travel reimbursement because I never brought it up before my contract was drawn up.

 Negotiating Your Travel Nurse Contract; Figuring Out Your Negotiables

 Just like my non-negotiables, these negotiables may or may not be your negotiables.
 They may instead be your non-negotiables and that’s okay!
-These are the things that are important to know about before you sign your contract, however they never deter me from signing a contract.
+These are the things that are important to know about before you sign your contract, however, they never deter me from signing a contract.

 Time Off Requests